Generic selectors

 Remove from heat, drain, and then return the potatoes back into the pot.

-In a small measuring cup, add ¼ cup Unsweetened Almond Milk and 1 tsp Lemon Juice and mix well.
-Then add ½ tsp Salt, ½ tsp Cinnamon, ½ tsp Vanilla, and 1/8 tsp Nutmeg.
+In a small measuring cup, add ¼ cup Unsweetened Almond Milk and 1 teaspoon Lemon Juice and mix well.
+Then add ½ teaspoon Salt, ½ teaspoon Cinnamon, ½ teaspoon Vanilla, and ⅛ teaspoon Nutmeg.
 Mix well with a whisk and then pour this into the pot with the potatoes.
 Mash until smooth and creamy.

 Spoon the mashed Sweet Potatoes into a large casserole dish and smooth out the top.
 Set aside for now.